NCQA Discusses Behavioral Health Access at NASEM Workshop

 The National Academies of Sciences, Engineering, and Medicine (NASEM) hosted a virtual public workshop to address workforce challenges across behavioral healthcare.
 The workshop convened a panel of experts to discuss perspectives on the behavioral health workforce shortage: payment and policy issues, the impact on patient care, promising innovations, and the use of technology in behavioral healthcare.

 NCQA seeks to improve quality and access for behavioral health services.
-We accredit managed behavioral healthcare organizations (MBHO), and have incorporated more than 25 behavioral health measures in HEDIS® (Healthcare Effectiveness Data and Information Set) measures.
+We accredit managed behavioral healthcare organizations (MBHO), and have incorporated more than 25 behavioral health measures in HEDIS® (Healthcare Effectiveness Data and Information Set).
 Many of our HEDIS measures are used in quality reporting and value-based purchasing by Medicare, Medicaid and commercial insurance plans.

 Julie Seibert, PhD, NCQA’s Assistant Vice President, Behavioral Health, shared recent NCQA research on behavioral health network adequacy.